asheroto/Registry-Jumper/README.md

 - **Open Registry Keys**: Right-click on selected registry keys and open them directly in `regedit` using RegJump.
 - **Context Menu Filtering**: The context menu option to `Open in Registry Editor` is only shown for valid registry keys (e.g., HKLM, HKCU).
 Selecting non-registry keys will not display the option.
-- **Automated Setup**: An easy installation script to download and set up RegJump and the native messaging host.
+- **Automated Setup**: An easy installation script to download and set up RegJump and the Chrome native messaging host.
 - **Enhanced Debugging**: Improved debugging to help diagnose issues.

 ## Installation